D. Crime Awareness and Annual Crime and Fire Safety Report

-The UTSA Police Department is responsible for law enforcement, security, and emergency response at the UTSA Main Campus, Downtown Campus, Hemisfair Park (ITC), Park West and University Heights Tech Center.
+The UTSA Police Department is responsible for law enforcement, security, and emergency response at the UTSA Main Campus, Downtown Campus, HemisFair Park (ITC), Park West, and University Heights Tech Center.
 The primary office of the UTSA Police Department is located on the Main Campus in the Bosque Street Building, 1.400.
-A satellite police office at the Downtown Campus is located at the Buena Vista Building 1.303.
+A satellite police office at the Downtown Campus is located at the Buena Vista Building, 1.303.
 The UTSA Police Department is operational 24 hours a day, 365 days a year, and is staffed by commissioned Texas peace officers and supported by civilian personnel and non-commissioned public safety officers.
-A number of well-marked outdoor emergency telephones are located throughout the campuses in parking lots, parking garages, and elevators to report crimes, emergencies or to request police services.
-Walk-in reports will be taken at either the Main Campus or Downtown Campus offices; however, for faster service, please call the numbers listed.
-UTSAPD’s Silent Witness Program is a way for people who have witnessed a crime or suspicious activity at any UTSA campus and want to report it, but want to remain anonymous and are not sure who to contact at the police department.
+A number of well-marked outdoor emergency telephones are located throughout the campuses in parking lots, parking garages, and elevators to report crimes and emergencies or to request police services.
+Walk-in reports will be taken at either the Main Campus or Downtown Campus offices.
+However, for faster service, please call the numbers listed.
+UTSAPD’s Silent Witness Program is a way for people who have witnessed a crime or suspicious activity at any UTSA campus and want to report it, but want to remain anonymous and are not sure whom to contact at the Police Department.
 NOTE: The Silent Witness Program is NOT intended to report crimes in progress.
 The program can be accessed at: http://utsa.edu/utsapd/forms/witness.cfm.

 Encouragement of Prompt Reporting of Crimes